Skip to main content

 AMPLIFICATION on Housing

-AMPLIFY was set up to rebuild the broken promise to Australians.
-Nowhere is that more apparent than in the housing crisis, where access to an affordable and secure home is increasingly out of reach.
+AMPLIFY exists to help rebuild the broken promise to Australians.
+Nowhere is that more apparent than housing, where the promise of a secure and affordable home is increasingly out of reach.

-Politics-as-usual is failing to fix it.
-There is resounding evidence from the community that we need bold reform to address Australia's housing crisis and help to restore the promise.
+Politics-as-usual has failed to fix it.
+There is resounding evidence from the community that we need bold reform to address Australia's housing crisis and help restore the promise.

 AMPLIFY's mission to rebuild the promise to Australians of a fair and equitable country ensures communities are involved in the bold reforms we need to address difficult policy issues.